ShaanCoding/C-Crash-Course/Notes/Notes.md

 - Unfortunately .size or .length doesn't exist for arrays in C
 - To calculate the size of an array we use the sizeOf function
 - sizeOf(array) / sizeof(ages[0])
+  - Note: if this is dona inside of a function where an array is passed in like ages, this won't work.
+This is because an array decays into a pointer it's not passed via literals.
+It'll give the size of a pointer and not the size of the array.

 ## While-Loops